merlinTU/rpg_arena/RULES.md

    Increase battle-related stats such as [Hit Chance](#54-hit-chance), [Avoid](#54-hit-chance), or [Crit Chance](#55-critical-chance).

 2. **Triggered Skills:**
-   Activate during [combat](#51-fight-round) with a certain probability, providing effects like extra damage, healing, or stat boosts.
+   Activate during [combat](#51-fight-round) with a certain probability, providing effects like extra or reduced damage.

 3. **Weapon Skills:**
-   Grant proficiency or special effects with specific types of [weapons](#45-weapons), allowing your fighter to use them more effectively.
+   Grant proficiency of [weapons](#45-weapons), allowing your fighter to use a wider variety of weapons.

 Skills can be purchased in the [Skill Shop](#32-enter-the-camp).